awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 HTTP Status Code: 400

  **FileSystemNotFound**
-Returned if the specified `FileSystemId` does not exist in the requester's AWS account\.
+Returned if the specified `FileSystemId` value doesn't exist in the requester's AWS account\.
 HTTP Status Code: 404

  **IncorrectFileSystemLifeCycleState**
-Returned if the file system's life cycle state is not "created"\.
+Returned if the file system's lifecycle state is not "available"\.
 HTTP Status Code: 409

  **InternalServerError**